liberland/Constitution/Constitution.md

 e) conduct commerce on behalf of Liberland: to organize marketplaces, trade in goods, organize tenders for State projects, and act on the free market in the most general sense;

-f) issue, hold and spend currencies as long as it acts within the limits of this Constitution;

-g) maintain State assets and assets of other Persons and to profit from them or take losses that could not have been avoided;
+f) maintain State assets and assets of other Persons and to profit from them or take losses that could not have been avoided;

-h) produce Regulations called Decrees under the powers expressly granted to it by Law;
+g) produce Regulations called Decrees under the powers expressly granted to it by Law;

-i) nominate Judges, including the Supreme Court Justices;
+h) nominate Judges, including the Supreme Court Justices;

-j) maintain the State Treasury, which represents all governmental financial accounts;
+i) maintain the State Treasury, which represents all governmental financial accounts;

-k) nominate the General Prosecutor and the other Prosecutors; and
+j) nominate the General Prosecutor and the other Prosecutors; and

-l) supervise all Agents of the Executive Branch of the Administration.
+k) supervise all Agents of the Executive Branch of the Administration.

 ### Article 87: Organs of the Executive